qijianpeng/awesome-edge-computing/README.md

 on regular x86 computers for mobile application offloading.
 A set of new mobile computing applications that build upon OpenStack++ and leverage its support for cloudlets is also supported.

+- [SimFlex](https://parsa.epfl.ch/simflex/): SimFlex is proceeding along two synergistic fronts: (1) Flexus is a powerful and flexible simulator framework that allows full-system simulation that relies heavily on well-defined component interface models to facilitate both model integration and compile-time simulator optimization.
+(2) SMARTS applies rigorous statistical sampling the­ory to reduce simulation turnaround by several orders of magnitude, while achieving high accuracy and confidence in estimates.

 - [WSO2-IoT Server](https://wso2.com/iot): An extension of the popular open-source
 enterprise service-oriented integration platform WSO2 server that consists of